Los Angeles County Partition Lawyer

 In the legal case of Walton v.
 Willis, 1 U.S. 351 (1788), the issue was whether a partition of land could be made between two parties without the consent of the other.
 The case involved two brothers, Thomas and William Walton, who had inherited a tract of land from their father.
 Thomas wanted to divide the land between himself and William, but William refused to consent to the partition.
 The court ultimately held that a partition could not be made without the consent of both parties.
 This decision established the principle that a partition of land could not be made without the consent of all parties involved.

-Contact our Team of Experienced Partition Lawyers Serving the Los Angeles County County in the County of Los Angeles, California.
+Contact our Team of Experienced Partition Lawyers Serving Los Angeles County, California

 Talkov Law Los Angeles Office